 Creating New Classroom Layouts

 Schools that are offering any in person classes or meetings are altering the classroom layout to keep enough physical distance between students and staff while in class.
 They are removing extra furniture and taping off seats in the room that will not be used will limit the class numbers and prevent groups of students from crowding together.
 Another way schools are adding an extra precaution is by creating directional walking patterns to avoid contact with others and establish a clear walkway between spaces.
+Below are some examples of social distancing classroom layout ideas.

 Tables and desks are also being rearranged in a U-shape or in spread out rows to add more distance.
 Those with additional budgets are also investing in furniture, desks, and protective guards that are flexible, easy to clean, and can be adjusted to meet the changing needs and requirements of the classroom.
 By having furniture that is flexible, students are still able to participate in small group projects or small group discussions by moving or arranging their desks or chairs in a circle formation.